RCS vs SMS: The ultimate comparison guide

 Branding and customization

-Integration with other features
+Integrate with other features

 RCS can integrate with other native phone features, such as contact lists, calendars, and location services.
 This allows for additional functionality, such as automatically populating OTP fields or providing contextual information based on the user’s location.

-We have a wealth of experience working with customers to get the best from both RCS and SMS and have helped lots of brands to evolve their use cases to achieve significant and measurable results.
+We have a wealth of experience working with customers to get the best from both RCS and SMS and have helped lots of brands evolve their use cases to achieve significant and measurable results.

 The key is to define the right use case for each that will deliver desirable results and positive ROI.
 For promotional messages, we have seen significant gains for businesses shifting from SMS to RCS Business Messaging.
 Just a couple of examples include:

-Club Comex – x10 increase in click-through rate
+Club Comex: x10 increase in click-through rate

 A great example is Club Comex, the loyalty program of one of the largest paint manufacturers and distributors in Mexico.
 They are RCS pioneers, having used SMS messaging campaigns to deliver offers and information directly to their members over the years.